323 Brucia

-323 Brucia is a stony Phocaea asteroid and former Mars-crosser from the inner regions of the asteroid belt, approximately 33 km in diameter.
+323 Brucia is a stony Phocaea asteroid and former Mars-crosser from the inner regions of the asteroid belt, approximately its diameter is 33 km.
 It was the first asteroid to be discovered by the use of astrophotography.

 Description

 Brucia was also the first of over 200 asteroids discovered by Max Wolf, a pioneer in that method of finding astronomical objects.
 Discovered on 22 December 1891, when he was 28 years old, it was named in honour of Catherine Wolfe Bruce, a noted patroness of the science of astronomy, who had donated $10,000 for the construction of the telescope used by Wolf.

 The asteroid is a member of the Phocaea family (701), a large family of stony S-type asteroids with nearly two thousand known members.
-It was an outer Mars-crossing asteroid with perihelion less than 1.666 AU until July 2017.
-For comparison, asteroid 4222 Nancita will become a Mars-crosser in June 2019. was a Mars-crossing asteroid until January 2016.

-Brucia has a synodic rotation period of 9.463 hours (as of 1998).
+Brucia has a synodic rotation period of 9.463 hours as of 1998.
 According to the survey carried out by the Infrared Astronomical Satellite, Brucia measures 35.82 kilometers in diameter and its surface has an albedo of 0.1765.